trustar/covid-19_downloader/README.md

     1. If a report file already exists in the output directory, it will be overwritten with what the script downloads on the current run.

-This keeps the reports in the output dir up-to-date with the most-current version in the COVID-19 enclave.
+    2. If a report in the unclave is updated and you don't delete the reports from "output" directory before running the script again, you will get a second file in the 'output' directory that contains the same report.
+One file will be the file creted on a previous script-run, the second will be the update to that report.
+Recommended best-practice for the general use-case for this script is to delete all files from the 'output' directory before running the script again.

-    2. This script will download all reports in the enclave every time it runs.
+    3. This script will download all reports in the enclave every time it runs.
 It does not keep "state" / "checkpoint" of any sort.